flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 * Functions as data
 * Pure functions
 *   Referential Transparency, Side effect,
-* Opinion: Recoverable (unchecked) exceptions are evil.
+* Opinion: Recoverable (unchecked) exceptions for (flow control) are evil.
 Out of memory, out of disk space, assertion exception
 * The problem with null return values.
 Actually it's just a special case of the general problem of code might not handle all possible return values.
 * Inverting control to get compile-time safety (basically, you can't get at the result unless you promise to deal with or at least acknowledge the edge cases)
 * Option aka Maybe